 For those students with learning or physical disabilities, the Disability Services office provides a wide range of services to students and their families.
 Disability Services, located at 19 Deerfield Street, can be reached at 617-353-3658.

 College of Communication Probation status (Undergraduate):

 Below 2.0 grade point index (GPI) OR below 2.0 grade point average (GPA) for any given semester.
 If a student falls below a 2.0 for more than one semester the student may be asked to leave the College of Communication.
-To be removed from probation, the student must raise their GPI to a 2.0 or above, while carrying a full-time course load.
+To be removed from probation, the student must raise their GPI and GPA to a 2.0 or above, while carrying a full-time course load.
 See the probation contract on the FORMS page for more specific details.

-An undergraduate who has consecutive semesters of below a 2.0 GPI will be suspended for either one or two semesters depending on the student’s previous academic performance.
+An undergraduate who has consecutive semesters of below a 2.0 GPI and/or GPA may be suspended, dismissed or continued on probation depending on the student’s previous academic performance.
 Students may not be on probation for more than two consecutive semesters.

 A 3.0 cumulative GPA is required for sophomores and juniors to register for more than 18 credits.
 The student is responsible for all extra charges.

 - A 3.3 cumulative GPA is required to overload without extra charge.
 An overload form must be filled out and approved in order to avoid extra charges (up to 20 credits).
 This form can be obtained from Room 123.